FindMySchool LogoFindMySchool

 There is no simple catchment statement published as a single boundary.
 When the school is oversubscribed, distance is used as a tie-break within admissions categories, measured as straight-line distance to the school entrance, so families should check how their home location is measured by the local authority system.

-Applications are made through the Bournemouth, Christchurch and Poole local authority, with the main application window running from 01 November 2025 to 15 January 2026.
+For Reception entry in September 2027 in Bournemouth, Christchurch and Poole, applications close on 15 January 2027, with offers issued on 16 April 2027.
 If you want to be considered under faith criteria, you should also complete the school’s Supplementary Information Form by the same deadline.

 No, the school is open to all families.
 However, when the school is oversubscribed, Catholic children are prioritised within the published oversubscription criteria, so faith status can materially affect likelihood of an offer.